 The annual fee remains $95 for the primary card and $0 for additional cards.

 Related: Chase Sapphire Preferred Review

-All remaining dining and travel purchases continue to earn 3x points (3x points on travel are earned immediately after earning the $300 travel credit).
-Non-bonus purchases earn 1x points.
+Notice that all remaining dining and travel purchases continue to earn 3x points (3x points on travel are earned immediately after earning the $300 travel credit).
+Additionally, non-bonus purchases earn 1x points.